Estuary of St. Lawrence: Middle estuary

 Running for about 195 km, the middle estuary of the St. Lawrence extends, according to the authors, from the eastern tip of Île d'Orléans or Saint-Jean-Port-Joli, to the mouth of the Saguenay River.
 This estuary section widens rapidly from a few kilometres to 10 km, then to 20 km upstream of Île aux Coudres and the archipelago of L'Isle-aux-Grues.

 The middle estuary is mainly characterized by the mixing of freshwater-influenced waters with salt water and high turbidity (turbid water).
 The hydrodynamic conditions, mainly the reversal of tidal currents and the increase in the salinity gradient, are such that a large amount of suspended solids is trapped and forms a muddy plug (turbidity zone).
 At ebb tide, the average water flow reaches 90,000 m3/s (fresh and salt water) in Montmagny.

 Geomorphology

 Over the millennia, several geomorphological events have shaped the landscape of the territory on the south shore of the middle estuary.

 The tectonic movements responsible for the genesis of the Appalachian Mountains explain the nature and configuration of the bedrock.
 Ice and interglacial periods led to glaciations, melts, and marine invasions, ice movements level the Appalachian Mountains.
-The large layers of sediment in the territory are the legacy of tectonic movements combined whit glacial and interglacial periods.
+The large layers of sediment in the territory are the legacy of tectonic movements combined with glacial and interglacial periods.